ErdeszGyorgy/Geekworm-X1202-UPS/README.md

 sudo cat /sys/kernel/debug/gpio

-You have to search for something liek this for GPIO16:
+You have to search for something like this for GPIO16:

 gpio-585 (GPIO16              |sysfs               ) out hi

-This shows the actual kernel-level global GPIO number, whether it is gpio587, or gpio585 (in latter case with the new hardware, that is, another pi 5 board).
+This shows the actual kernel-level global GPIO number, whether it is gpio587, or gpio585 (in latter case with the new hardware, that is, another pi 5 board in my case).

 4. (Optional) Make the mount permanent
 To have it auto-mounted at boot: